Supersymmetry and trace formulas III. Frenkel trace formula: Introduction

 \subsection{Acknowledgments}

 The research of C.C. was supported by the Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.
-The second author (L.T.) thanks E. Witten for raising the question of the non-chiral extension of the Eskin trace formula.
+The second author (L.T.) thanks E. Witten for raising the question of the non-chiral extension of the Eskin trace formula, and I. Frenkel for pointing to the reference \cite{WENDT200165}.